 - Providing a strong talent pipeline combining knowledge, skills & employability which responds effectively to the needs of our enterprise, public service and community sectors, both nationally and regionally, and maintains Irish leadership in Europe for skill availability;

 - Creating rich opportunities for national and international engagement which enhances the learning environment and delivers a strong bridge to enterprise and the wider community;

 - Excellent research, development and innovation that has relevance, growing engagement with external partners and impact for the economy and society and strengthens our standing to become an Innovation Leader in Europe;

 - Significantly improves the equality of opportunity through Education and Training and recruits a student body that reflects the diversity and social mix of Ireland’s population;

 - Demonstrates consistent improvement in the quality of the learning environment with a close eye to international best practice through a strong focus on quality & academic excellence;

 - Demonstrates consistent improvement in governance, leadership and operational excellence.

 System Performance Reports

-The HEA to date has published three higher education System Performance Reports reviewing the performance and progress of the system for the years 2014 – 2017.
+The HEA to date has published four higher education System Performance Reports reviewing the performance and progress of the system for the years 2014 – 2018.